Photograph: eagle statue in front of Robert J. Dole Hall

 The Law School will also be happy to assist should you run into any issues setting up your new laptop or accessing the University network.
 Contact Professor Thomas Sneed, Director of the Law Library, with questions: thomas.sneed@washburn.edu.

-Professor Baldwin's Academic Skills Assignment for August 23 and August 24 (required)
+Professor Baldwin's Academic Skills Assignment for August 19 and August 20 (LL.M students are required to attend this with J.D. students)

 Your assignment for the Academic Skills class is to read and brief these four cases (297 KB PDF).
 You should have a completed brief for each case with you on the first day of class (August 23) when you will also be assessed on your class preparation.
 To aid you with the case reading and briefing assignments, here is an introductory guide to case law briefing, and instruction on how to read a legal opinion (272 KB PDF).